ton-blockchain/liquid-staking-contract/docs/pool.md

   * `controller_code` - needed for controller authorization
   * `awaited_jetton_wallet_code` - needed for awaited*TON deployment
   * `payout_minter_code` - needed for awaited*TON deployment
-  * `pool_jetton_wallet_code` - needed for calculation of address of awaitedPTON wallet
+  * `pool_jetton_wallet_code` - needed for calculation of address of Deposit Payout wallet
-  * `vote_keeper_code` - needed for calculation of address of awaitedPTON wallet
+  * `vote_keeper_code` - needed for calculation of address of Deposit Payout wallet

 ## Deploy

-Pool and pTON minter are deployed separately.
-Pool deploys awaited*TON minters and initiate it.
-Address of pTON wallet for awaitedPTON minter is calculated on Pool and passed to awaitedpTON minter in init message.
+Pool and pool jetton minter are deployed separately.
+Pool deploys Payout minters and initiate it.
+Address of pool jetton wallet for Deposit Payout (minter) is calculated on Pool and passed to Deposit Payout in init message.

 ![scheme](images/pool-scheme.png)